onc-healthit/lantern-back-end/endpointmanager/README.md

 ### Helpers

-Contains helpful functions that are used commonly throughout the project, such a a string array contains function and a fail on error function.
+Contains helpful functions that are used commonly throughout the project, such as a string array contains function and a fail on error function.

 ### History Pruning

-Prunes the fhir_endpoints_info_history table to remove consecutive duplicate endpoint entries older than the 2x the pruning threshold environment variable and deletes any associative validation table entries.
+Prunes the fhir_endpoints_info_history table to remove consecutive duplicate endpoint entries older than the 2x the LANTERN_PRUNING_THRESHOLD environment variable and deletes any associated validation table entries.

 ### JSON Export

-Creates a JSON export file by formatting the data from the fhir_endpoints_info and fhir_endpoints_info_history tables into a JSON file.
+Creates a JSON export file by formatting the data from the fhir_endpoints_info and fhir_endpoints_info_history tables into a JSON file formatted as specified in the `shinydashboard/lantern/fhir_endpoints_fields_json.md`.

 ### NPPES Querier